SreelakshmiTD/PulseTrace/README.md

 - `history_query`
 - `save_report`

-Tools guarantee the **zero-hallucination investigation engine**.
+These tools form the **zero-hallucination investigation engine**.

 ---

 # 🔄 A2A Message Router

-Lightweight in-memory message passing provides clean, observable agent coordination.
+PulseTrace uses an in-memory router for transparent, structured agent communication.

 <pre>
 pulse_detector